asawari-ai/maths/README.md

 ## Contact

-For any questions or feedback, please reach out to [your email](mailto:tsuresh1983@gmail.com).
+For any questions or feedback, please reach out to [my email](mailto:tsuresh1983@gmail.com).

 ---